You Gotta Know These Classifications of Mathematical Functions

 - Differentiable functions, also studied in calculus, are functions for which the derivative can be found (because a particular limit, called a difference quotient, exists).
 Like continuity, differentiability is really a property of a specific point, and a differentiable function is one that is differentiable at every point.
 Every differentiable function is continuous, but some continuous functions are not differentiable; mathematicians thus say that differentiability is a stronger property than continuity.
 In terms of graphs, a differentiable function has a “smooth” graph with no corners or cusps (and also, because continuity is required, no holes, jumps, or asymptotes).
 All polynomials are differentiable, as are the sine and cosine functions, and exponential and logarithmic functions.
 However, the absolute value function f(x) = |x| is not differentiable because it has a “corner” at x = 0 (but recall that it is still continuous).

-This article was contributed by NAQT member and mathematics editor Jonah Greenthal.
+This article was contributed by NAQT member Jonah Greenthal.